 This course covers the core concepts you need to understand to control a robot arm using a mix of video lectures and programming assignments.

-With this knowledge, you’ll be able to do all the assignments that take advantage of ROS and Gazebo to simulate real robot arms in a full 3D environment.
+With this knowledge, you’ll be able to do all the assignments and take advantage of ROS and the Gazebo to simulate and program a KUKA robot arm in a full 3D environment.

 This will be followed by a more complete course in manipulation and wheeled robotics.
 In this course, you’ll learn how to control a mobile platform with a robot arm to pick up and manipulate objects in a real or simulated environment.